The Mandalorian Chapter 3 (dir. Deborah Chow) Review

 Chinese-Canadian Deborah Chow became both the first Asian, and the first woman, to direct live-action Star Wars material, when she helmed The Mandalorian Chapter 3: “The Sin”.
 The chapter subjected Din Djarin (Pedro Pascal providing vocals, alternating with Brendan Wayne and Lateef Crowder for use of the suit) – still known back then as only either “The Mandalorian” or “Mando” – to a life-changing moral dilemma, while raising the bar to a level that the series would take a very long time to top.
 It at least feels like the most-quoted Mandalorian chapter, judging by how often fans – including me – reenact the scene in which the Armorer (Emily Swallow) leads her tribe in reciting the now-iconic chant, “This is the way!”
 Chow’s other most notable contributions to the show included portraying X-Wing pilot Sash Ketter in Chapter 6: “The Prisoner”, and directing Chapter 7: “The Reckoning” – the first half of the Season 1 finale.
-“The Sin” and “The Reckoning” both proved important and very enjoyable, convincing Lucasfilm to hire Chow as showrunner of the Obi-Wan Kenobi show.
+“The Sin” and “The Reckoning” both proved important and very enjoyable, convincing Lucasfilm to hire Chow as director of every episode of the Obi-Wan Kenobi show.
 (To me, her Mandalorian track record seemed especially remarkable when considering the only material of hers I had previously seen came from Jessica Jones‘ disappointing second season.)
 When I decided to highlight Asian-descended talents behind The Mandalorian, Deborah Chow seemed like an essential choice.

 In hopes of providing a fresh take on “The Sin”, my review combines comments I wrote down both before and after I finished The Mandalorian Season 2; my latest viewing of the episode tied in with Women’s History Month.
 You can tell when I wrote each paragraph by whether or not I use terms introduced after this chapter, including Din Djarin’s and Grogu’s real names.